-James Scadden is a partner in the Environmental/Toxic Tort practice group at Gordon & Rees.
-His practice focuses on defending asbestos personal injury, benzene personal injury, dietary supplement cases, Proposition 65 compliance cases, and other toxic exposure cases.
-Mr. Scadden represents clients in all stages of litigation throughout California.
+James Scadden is a Partner in the Environmental/Toxic Tort Practice Group at Gordon Rees Scully Mansukhani.
+His practice focuses on defending asbestos personal injury, benzene personal injury, Proposition 65 compliance cases, and other toxic exposure cases.
+James represents clients in all stages of litigation throughout California.
 He is acquainted with prominent plaintiff experts by way of examining them in depositions and trials and has also worked with notable defense experts in trial.

-Prior to joining Gordon & Rees, Mr. Scadden was partner and chair of the Toxic Tort group of another San Francisco law firm.
-Before his tenure as Chair of Toxic Tort, Mr. Scadden was the founder and managing partner of another California law firm where he handled all aspects of cases involving asbestos exposure, premises liability, professional negligence, and product liability cases for clients such as punch press manufacturers and elevator companies.
+Prior to joining GRSM, James was Partner and Chair of the Toxic Tort group of another San Francisco law firm.
+Before his tenure as Chair of Toxic Tort, James was the founder and Managing Partner of another California law firm where he handled all aspects of cases involving asbestos exposure, premises liability, professional negligence, and product liability cases for clients such as punch press manufacturers and elevator companies.

-Mr. Scadden has been trying cases to verdict since his first trial in 1980.
+James has been trying cases to verdict since his first trial in 1980.
 He has tried more than 80 cases to verdict in diverse fields of personal injury defense.
 James has been handling asbestos matters since 1989, beginning with his defense of corporate members of the Center for Claims Resolution.
 He has tried numerous mesothelioma cases to verdict in diverse courthouses with his first verdict being in San Francisco in 1990.
 His extensive trial work has provided the foundation for important appellate decisions that have shaped the law regarding asbestos cases, including:

 - Cossman v.
 Daimler Benz (2003) 108 Cal App 4th 370 re: the application of California's "borrowing statute," CCP Section 361

 - Volkswagen of America v.
 Superior Court (2006) 139 Cal App 4th 1481 re: discovery of bankruptcy trust claims